-Revenue is recognized in the statement of income when the significant risks and rewards of ownership have been transferred to the buyer.
-No revenue is recognized if there is continuing management involvement with the goods or there are significant uncertainties regarding recovery of the consideration due, associated costs or the probable return of goods.
+Revenue from sale of goods is recognized when control of the goods is transferred to customers, generally on delivery of goods.

+No revenue is recognized if there is continuing management involvement with the goods or there are significant uncertainties regarding recovery of the consideration due.